Main cast: Richard Gere (Ike Graham), Julia Roberts (Maggie Carpenter), Joan Cusack (Peggy), and Christopher Meloni (Bob)

 Maggie is not happy and gives him an unwanted multi-colored hair job.
 Ike trails after her, stalker-style, wins his way into her family and friends, and soon all her embarrassing stories are coming out from everyone who meets Ike.
 Maggie vows not to fall without a fight, no way!
 Oh boy, the stage is set for a big battle.
 You can smell the blood in the air.

-But no, Maggie and Ike never get stuck in the long-drawn Big Misunderstanding nonsense.
+But no, Maggie and Ike never get stuck in the long-drawn big misunderstanding nonsense.
 It is a joy to see them eventually see each other in new light.
-I can't say enough that the chemistry between Gere and Roberts is simply explosive.
+I can’t say enough that the chemistry between Richard Gere and Julia Roberts is simply explosive.
 These two can give an impression of undying love with just a few simple gestures.
-The scene where Ike defends Maggie from her insensitive friends could have been corny, but with him looking at her as if telling her that he will always be there for her, then she turning away in hurt and confusion - oh, I'm touched instead.
-Maggie's eventual realization that she careless abandonment of her suitors have caused the men a lot of hurt is well-done too.
+The scene where Ike defends Maggie from her insensitive friends could have been corny, but with him looking at her as if telling her that he will always be there for her, then she turning away in hurt and confusion – oh, I’m touched instead.
+Maggie’s eventual realization that she careless abandonment of her suitors have caused the men a lot of hurt is well-done too.
 Her subsequent remorse makes her a truly likeable character.

 Ike starts out slime but redeems himself.
 Why not?
 With Maggie, he discovers that beneath his hard cynic exterior, he still has a heart.
 I can understand why these two people fall in love.
 They are perfect for each other.